dtung8068/spreadsheet-llm-unofficial/README.md

 3. Only .xls files will work at this time

 # Future Plans
+1. Containerizing code
-1. Running tests on the LLM
+2. Running tests on the LLM
-2. Enabling compatibility with other Excel formats (.xlsx, .xlsm, etc.)
+3. Enabling compatibility with other Excel formats